population-research/uganda-covid/response/wber_response.md

 report all 7 survey round effects (graphically) and think of the paper as trying to understand why the survey round effects vary.

+    **Response:** We thank the editor for the suggestion and have updated all estimations to include survey round indicators for each round.
+    To ease interpretation with the larger number of dummies, we now present most of the results graphically.
-    **Response:** We have added a figure with the raw percentage of households that report any, moderate to severe, and severe food insecurity by survey round.
-    Furthermore, we have recast the introductory paragraph to follow the suggestion and rewritten the paper accordingly.
+    Furthermore, in the Introduction, we have added a figure with the raw percentage of households that report any, moderate to severe, and severe food insecurity by survey round, and have recast the introductory paragraph to follow this suggestion.
+    Finally, the paper has been rewritten accordingly.

 2. What are the household fixed effects doing?
 In a world where the household’s